unahouExosite/docs/exositeready/gwe/getting_started.md

 If you configure GWE with a uuid, it will override any iface configuration and the MAC address will not be used.
 This is true even if you change the iface configuration, so the only way GWE will use a MAC address again as its serial number is if you clear, or re-initialize, the uuid configuration to "''".

-You can use the following command to clear the uuid, or any other, configuration to start over.
+You can use the following command to clear the uuid or any other configuration to start over.

   ```
   gwe --set-uuid \'\'
   ```

-## Configure the GWE Product ID On Your Gateway
+## Configure the GWE Product ID on Your Gateway

 Using the PID from a previous step, use the following command to configure GWE for your Murano account: